 Oh sure, every project.
 Even a small house that I recently completed.
 I don’t know why.
-I don’t like controversy, I don’t seek it, but somehow whatever I do… In the beginning the Jewish Museum in Berlin was critically attacked by everybody.
+I don’t like controversy, I don’t seek it, but somehow whatever I do… In the beginning, the Jewish Museum in Berlin was critically attacked by everybody.
 All the experts said it was terrible, nobody would come, nobody would understand, but they were proven wrong because the public grows to appreciate these things.

 That’s also the nature of art.
 Look at all the great paintings that we now see as great.
-When they were first painted people thought they were horrible — Van Gogh’s paintings were not considered good, the paintings of Picasso were sold for very little for many years, Andy Warhol was considered stupid.
+When they were first painted people thought they were horrible — Van Gogh’s paintings have not considered good, the paintings of Picasso were sold for very little for many years, Andy Warhol was considered stupid.
 But now when you look at art museums, wow, those people that recognized the talent were very few.

 There’s a famous quote of Picasso’s conversation with Gertrude Stein on his portrait of her and which is now at the Metropolitan in New York.
 When he finished painting it, she said to him, “You know, Mr. Picasso, it’s a very nice picture but it doesn’t look at all like me.”
 And he said, “Don’t worry, it will.”